 Graeter's is the only commercial ice cream manufacturer in the world to use French Pot freezers.
 Stop at one of their three stores in the Indianapolis area.

-The Mug - located in both Irvington and Greenfield - specializes in "farm-to-curb" fare.
+The Mug - located in Greenfield - specializes in "farm-to-curb" fare.
 The menu at this non-traditional drive-in includes soft serve, as well as single- and double-scoop cones.